What Are Terpenes?

 - Flavor – Just as a fragrant juicy ripe peach, pineapple, or melon has more flavor than one with little scent, terpene rich cannabis is simply more flavorful than strains that are weaker in the terpene department.
 Likewise, cannabis with strong pleasant scents provides more enjoyable smoking or vaping experiences.
 For cooking, terpene-rich cannabis will be favored by chefs and foodies trying to pair flavors and terpenes (see more below).

 - Price – Terpene rich cannabis is the marijuana equivalent of a fine wine, but just as fine wines often come with higher price tags than 2-Buck Chuck, so does terpene-rich cannabis.
 In fact, there is a saying in the cannabis industry: “Smell Sells,” meaning consumers tend to favor (and pay more) for highly scented nugs.
-Keep in mind, however, that terpenes have nothing to do with potency.
+Keep in mind, however, that terpenes have nothing to do with the potency of the THC.

 Terpenes versus Terpenoids What’s the Difference?